gioblu/BIPLAN/README.md

 ## BIPLAN™ CR.1
-BIPLAN (Byte-coded Interpreted Programming Language) is an experimental programming language based on a recursive descent parser that uses only static memory allocation and operates a completely software-defined 7bit virtual machine that does not require a garbage collector.
+BIPLAN (Byte-coded Interpreted Programming Language) is an experimental programming language based on a recursive descent parser that uses only static memory allocation and operates a completely software-defined virtual machine that does not require a garbage collector.
+It's human-readable language called BIPLAN is compiled in 7-bit virtual-machine language called BIP.
+Often the most effective barrier against learning programming is the complexity of the tools and the middleware required for the language to work, BIPLAN's architecture and its encoding is designed to offer a simple and unified implementation that can operate in a constrained environment with no need of external dependencies or complex tools:

 | Programming language | Minimum requirements |
 | -------------------- | -------------------- |